mongodb-developer/mongodb-atlas-rivet-ai-samples/README.md

 # AI Rivet Search API

-This repository contains an Express.js server that serves as an endpoint to interact with a Rivet graph to process queries and return a list of products using MongoDB.
+This repository contains an Express.js server that serves as an endpoint to interact with a [Rivet](https://rivet.ironcladapp.com/) graph to process queries and return a list of products using MongoDB.
 This is a complimintery repository for Article [PLACE HOLDER].
+Additionally, there are 2 simple graphs that can be ron through Rivet's UI tool.

 ## Overview